• Website Testing

 • Out-scope: The modules that are not to be tested in detail or so rigorously.

-• High-level Scenarios: High-level scenarios are written for testing critical features, such as logging in to a website or ordering items from a website.
+• High-level Scenarios: High-level scenarios are written to test critical features, such as logging in to a website or ordering items.
+Here, we cover only some possible scenarios as the individual test engineer determines which features to test.

-• The Flow Graph: A flow graph is a visual representation of how the control of a program is parsed among its various blocks.
+• The Flow Graph: A flow graph is a visual representation of how a program's control is parsed among its various blocks.
 It can be used to make an unstructured program more efficient by eliminating unnecessary loops.
-It makes it easy to combine benefits such as converging and merging.
+It also makes it easy to combine benefits such as converging and merging.

-• Assumptions: Certain assumptions are made in this phase, they are as follows.
+Certain assumptions are made in this phase are as follows:

 • The testing team will receive sufficient support from the development team.